rsmith-github/smart_rota/README.md

 **/frontend/src/App.jsx:**

-This file serves as the main React component for the ROOT application, setting up the routing and global state management using React Router and Redux.
+This file serves as the main React component for the application, setting up the routing and global state management using React Router and Redux.
 It configures routes for various pages like the homepage, team, messages, dashboard, and user registration, and integrates a dynamic navigation bar and footer based on the user's current route, while also handling user authentication checks on initial load.

 **/frontend/src/App.jsx:**

-This CSS file establishes the visual design for the ROOT application, setting styles for the HTML structure, navigation, and responsive layouts across various devices.
+This CSS file establishes the visual design for the application, setting styles for the HTML structure, navigation, and responsive layouts across various devices.
 It incorporates animations, media queries, and a flexible layout to ensure the application is visually appealing and functional on all screen sizes.

 **/frontend/src/store.js:**

-This file sets up the Redux store for the ROOT application, integrating `redux-persist` to manage state persistence across sessions using local storage.
+This file sets up the Redux store for the application, integrating `redux-persist` to manage state persistence across sessions using local storage.
 It specifically configures persistence for user-related data, including authentication status, and enables Redux DevTools in development environments.

 **/frontend/src/static:**